 Many of our largest hospitals have been offering Reiki as part of their overall team approach for the last decade, with many studies proving that patients who receive reiki as part of their overall plan of treatment have improved outcomes as compared to the group who did not receive Reiki as part of their team approach.

 According to the Mayo Clinic:

 Reiki is hands-on natural healing using the universal life force energy.
-The term comes from the Japanese words “rei,” meaning universal, and “ki,” which means vital life force energy that flows through all living things.
+The term comes from the Japanese words “rei,” meaning from God or universal, and “ki,” which means vital life force energy, which flows through all living things.
 Reiki, an abundant, gentle spiritual energy is not tied to any specific religion or nationality.

 According to the National Center for Complementary and Alternative Medicine, people use reiki for relaxation, stress reduction and symptom relief, in efforts to improve overall health and well-being.
 A reiki treatment may do the following:

 Reiki, which is used all over the world including in many hospitals and hospices, aids in healing by helping people become more balanced physically, emotionally, mentally and spiritually.